San Juan, Puerto Rico

 Puerto Rico uses the US dollar as currency.
 Visitors from the United States can bring their cash and international travelers can make the currency exchange at the airport.
 Travelers can also use their credit cards to pay at stores, restaurants, and for tours.

-If you’re planning a trip to Puerto Rico, check out all of my guides about Puerto Rico, with all my local’s insight so you don’t miss out on anything in this Caribbean paradise:
+If you’re planning a trip to San Juan, check out all of my guides about San Juan, with all my local’s insight so you don’t miss out on anything in this Caribbean paradise:

 - San Juan vs Ponce Compared (By a Puerto Rico Local)